ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 ### CKEditor 5 inspector

-{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
+The {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
 It allows browsing their structure and checking selection positions like in typical browser developer tools.
 Make sure to enable the inspector when playing with CKEditor 5.

 ## Adding a CSS class to inline elements